janishar/PlaceHolderView/README.md

 ##Classes OverView

-#PlaceHolderView
+#`PlaceHolderView`
-1. getBuilder(): Get builder for the PlaceHolderView to modify the default properties
+1. `getBuilder()`: Get builder for the PlaceHolderView to modify the default properties
-2. setLayoutManager(layoutManager): Add custom layout manager
+2. `setLayoutManager(layoutManager)`: Add custom layout manager
-3. addView(): Add views to the PlaceHolderView
+3. `addView()`: Add views to the PlaceHolderView
-4. removeView(): Removes the existing view
+4. `removeView()`: Removes the existing view
-5. SmoothLinearLayoutManager: This class is bundled with the library, and should be used for those view which has dynamic heavy contents.
+5. `SmoothLinearLayoutManager`: This class is bundled with the library, and should be used for those view which has dynamic heavy contents.
 It reduces the screen flikering on bind

 ##Annotations
-1. @Layout: Bind the XML layout with the class.
+1. `@Layout`: Bind the XML layout with the class.
-2. @View: Bind the variable with the view defined in the above layout.
+2. `@View`: Bind the variable with the view defined in the above layout.
-3. @Click: Bind the OnClickListener to a view.
+3. `@Click`: Bind the `OnClickListener` to a view.
-4. @LongClick: Bind the long click listerner to a view.
+4. `@LongClick`: Bind the long click listerner to a view.
-5. @Resolve: Any operation being performed on the view reference defined by @View should be annotated with this.
+5. `@Resolve`: Any operation being performed on the view reference defined by `@View` should be annotated with this.
-6. @Animate(Animation.ENTER_LEFT_DESC): Sets the defined animations in the Animation class on this item view.
+6. `@Animate(Animation.ENTER_LEFT_DESC)`: Sets the defined animations in the Animation class on this item view.
-7. @NonReusable: Releases the view reference along with all the attached references in the view object.
-This view object should not be used again in the addView().
+7. `@NonReusable`: Releases the view reference along with all the attached references in the view object.
+This view object should not be used again in the `addView()`.

 ##Important
-1. PlaceHolderView will recycle the viewItems and will try to use similar/same viewtype viewItem to populate the data of the current viewItem.
-So, the method annotated with @Resolve will be called everytime the viewItem is attached to the window.
-Meaning if you don't explicitly manage to populate the viewItem in method annotated with @Resolve then that viewItem may show history of the reused viewItem.
+1. `PlaceHolderView` will recycle the viewItems and will try to use similar/same viewtype viewItem to populate the data of the current viewItem.
+So, the method annotated with `@Resolve` will be called everytime the viewItem is attached to the window.
+Meaning if you don't explicitly manage to populate the viewItem in method annotated with `@Resolve` then that viewItem may show history of the reused viewItem.
-2. Try to instantiate any class in the contructor rather than method annotated with @Resolve.
+2. Try to instantiate any class in the contructor rather than method annotated with `@Resolve`.
-3. If the itemView contains PlaceHolderView/ListViews and item are being adding through method annotated with @Resolve, then first make the list empty.
+3. If the itemView contains PlaceHolderView/ListViews and item are being adding through method annotated with `@Resolve`, then first make the list empty.
 This is required because duplicate viewitems may get added if the recycled view contains PlaceHolderView/ListViews of other itemView.
-For PlaceHolderView: call removeAllViews() before adding views in method annotated with @Resolve.
+For PlaceHolderView: call removeAllViews() before adding views in method annotated with `@Resolve`.

-#ExpandablePlaceHolderView
+#`ExpandablePlaceHolderView`
-####This class is build upon the PlaceHolderView and implements all the features of ExpandableListView but with much power and lot easier
+####This class is build upon the `PlaceHolderView` and implements all the features of `ExpandableListView` but with much power and lot easier

-##Annotations(ExpandablePlaceHolderView)
+##Annotations(`ExpandablePlaceHolderView`)
-1. @Parent: Defines the class to be used as the parent in the expandable list.
+1. `@Parent`: Defines the class to be used as the parent in the expandable list.
-2. @SingleTop: Makes only one parent remain in expanded state.
+2. `@SingleTop`: Makes only one parent remain in expanded state.
-3. @Collapse: Bind a method of the parent class to listen to the collapse event.
+3. `@Collapse`: Bind a method of the parent class to listen to the collapse event.
-4. @Expand: Bind a method of the parent class to listen to the Expand event.
+4. `@Expand`: Bind a method of the parent class to listen to the Expand event.
-5. @ParentPosition: Bind an int variable to update with relative position among parents.
+5. `@ParentPosition`: Bind an int variable to update with relative position among parents.
-6. @ChildPosition: Bind an int variable to update with relative position among children of a parent.
+6. `@ChildPosition`: Bind an int variable to update with relative position among children of a parent.
-7. @Toggle: Bind a view to be used as a trigger for expanding or collapsing a parent view.
+7. `@Toggle`: Bind a view to be used as a trigger for expanding or collapsing a parent view.
 If not provided then the parent view becomes a toggle by default.

 ##There is no adapter configuration required

-#SwipePlaceHolderView
+#`SwipePlaceHolderView`
 ####This class is bundled with view that can create beautiful card stacks like Tinder, LinkdIn and Card Games.
 This class provides methods to customize the behavior of the stack, gesture inputs and animations.

-##SwipeDecor
+##`SwipeDecor`
 ####This class contains view behaviour settings and animation controls for SwipePlaceHolderView.

-##Builder(SwipePlaceHolderView)
+##Builder(`SwipePlaceHolderView`)
 ####The stack structure and type configurations are done using builder class

-##Annotations(SwipePlaceHolderView)
+##Annotations(`SwipePlaceHolderView`)
-1. @SwipeIn: It binds a method and calls it when a view is swiped in/accepted
+1. `@SwipeIn`: It binds a method and calls it when a view is swiped in/accepted
-2. @SwipeOut: It binds a method and calls it when a view is swiped out/rejected.
+2. `@SwipeOut`: It binds a method and calls it when a view is swiped out/rejected.
-3. @SwipeCancelState: It binds a method and calls it when a card is put back in the stack/canceled.
+3. `@SwipeCancelState`: It binds a method and calls it when a card is put back in the stack/canceled.
-4. @SwipeInState: It binds a method and pings it till a card is moving in the direction of swiping in/accepted
+4. `@SwipeInState`: It binds a method and pings it till a card is moving in the direction of swiping in/accepted
-5. @SwipeOutState: It binds a method and pings it till a card is moving in the direction of swiping out/rejected
+5. `@SwipeOutState`: It binds a method and pings it till a card is moving in the direction of swiping out/rejected

 ######The Full Documentation is in the process of writing.
-For any query post it in the discussion or janishar.ali@gmail.com
+For any query post it in the discussion or [janishar.ali@gmail.com](mailto:janishar.ali@gmail.com)

 #Gradle
 ```groovy